OoliteProject/oolite/README.md

 ### Objective-C

-Oolite is written in Objective-C although tehre is also some C and C++ code in the codebase.
+Oolite is written in Objective-C although there is also some C and C++ code in the codebase.
 It was originally coded on Mac, but was ported to Windows and Linux by way of the GNUstep runtime which provides a similar API to what is available on Mac.
 Objective-C is supported by modern IDEs like CLion and Visual Studio Code.
 The language can be easily picked up by programmers familiar with C